Build Environment Functions

 Arguments

-contextStart- Required.
-Directory.
+contextStart- Directory.
+Required.
 Context in which the command should run.command ...- Required.
 Command to run in new context.

 Return codes